The best coastal hikes in NSW

 • Difficulty: Grade 5

-Your best bet is to take your time and really let it all soak in, so consider splitting this adventure across two days.
-The popular North Era campground will be your home for the night, with its views over North Era Beach.
-Just make sure you make a reservation before setting out.
-Another thing to consider is this is rated a Grade 5 track, so it's not for the faint of heart.
-If you can, skip the driving and take the ferry to Bundeena Wharf, which is a 20 to 30-minute walk from the trailhead.
-Otford train station will provide your trip home once you're finished.
+Your best bet is to take your time to really soak it all in; consider splitting this adventure across two days.
+The popular North Era campground can be your home for the night, with its views over North Era Beach.
+Just be sure to make a reservation before setting out.

-> Get directions
+Get directions

 Yuraygir Coastal Walk

-• Parking?
-At Angourie Surf Reserve.
+• Parking: At Angourie Surf Reserve.

-• Distance: 65km
+• Distance: 65km one way

 • Difficulty: Grade 4

-The walk can be done both ways, but it’s best to go from north to south with the sun at your back.
-Starting from Angourie, just south of Yamba, you’ll encounter a mix of landscapes from grassy heaths and sandy beaches to rocky cliff tops and babbling creeks, before taking the trip's final steps in Red Rock a few days later.
-The walk is well signed throughout, so you don't have to worry about finding yourself too far astray.
-You can pitch a tent or sleep under the stars if that's your thing.
-Otherwise you'll be within range of accommodation at towns like Brooms Head, Minnie Water and Wooli.
-If you've got enough room in your pack, make sure you bring the snorkel and have a peek under the water's surface for some extra fun.
+Starting from Angourie, just south of Yamba, you’ll encounter a mix of landscapes from grassy heaths and sandy beaches to rocky clifftops and babbling creeks, before taking the trip's final steps in Red Rock a few days later.
+Pitch a tent or sleep under the stars, or check into a range of accommodation in towns such as Brooms Head, Minnie Water and Wooli.
+If you've got enough room in your pack, make sure you bring a snorkel.
+Prefer a guide?
+Connect Adventures offer guided hike experiences.

-> Get directions
+Get directions

-Tomaree Head Summit Walk
+Tomaree Coastal Walk

-> Get directions
+Get directions

-Tomaree Head Summit Walk, Port Stephens
+Tomaree Coastal Walk, Port Stephens - Credit: Daniel Parsons/DPE

 Kiama Coast Walk

-• Parking?
-The walk starts at the riverside park at Minnamurra, parking is available onsite in the car park off Charles Avenue.
+• Parking: The walk starts at the riverside park at Minnamurra, parking is available onsite in the car park off Charles Avenue.

-• Distance: 20km one-way
+• Distance: 20km one way

 • Difficulty: Grade 3

-> Get directions
+Get directions

-Cape Byron Walking Track
+Walgun Cape Byron Walking Track

 • In a nutshell: An amazing way to explore the natural beauty and signature landmarks of one of the most beloved spots in NSW.